Stephen H. Locher: District court service

 On February 7, 2022, Senators Charles Grassley and Joni Ernst recommended Locher to fill a vacancy on the Southern District of Iowa.
 On April 13, 2022, President Joe Biden announced his intent to nominate Locher to serve as a United States district judge of the United States District Court for the Southern District of Iowa.
 On April 25, 2022, his nomination was sent to the Senate.
 President Biden nominated Locher to the seat vacated by Judge John Alfred Jarvey, who retired on March 18, 2022.
 On May 11, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 9, 2022, his nomination was reported out of committee by a voice vote, with Senator Josh Hawley voted "nay" on record.
 On July 14, 2022, the United States Senate confirmed his nomination by a voice vote.
 He received his judicial commission on July 18, 2022.

+Notable rulings

+On December 29, 2023, Locher blocked parts of a bill that would ban books.
+On January 12, 2024, Iowa Governor Kim Reynolds appealed his ruling, and the United States Court of Appeals for the Eighth Circuit heard oral arguments on his ruling on June 18, 2024.
+The appeals court appeared skeptical of Locher's injunction, suggesting he may have overstepped and that the plaintiffs lacked standing.
+Locher reheard the case following the appeals court's guidance, and on March 25, 2025 he reinstated the preliminary injunction against enforcement of sections of the law that would ban books from school libraries.